gritzko/librdx/ABC.md

 Those are the real ones!

 ABC is greatly influenced by go, kernel C and JPL C.

-##  Abstraction stacking

-While such languages as C++ and Rust evolve C by stacking layers of abstraction, ABC rejects stacking altogether.
+ABC sees C++ and Rust as ways to evolve C that earned us a lot of experience, hard.

+##  Why C

+One of ABC objectives is durability.
+Instead of making an experimental language that will rot in 5 years, we focus narrowly on C.
+C is our Latin, it will not go away anytime soon (if ever).

+The Linux kernel is a civilizational megaproject and is uses C.
+Same with Windows and MacOS kernels and much of the library tier (SSL, JPEG, what's not).

+Finally, ABC must be fit for the purpose of creating low-level system utilities.
+Hence, no GC, no runtime and no feature creep.

-##  The mission
+##  The ABC method

 ABC constructs
-do not stack, they line up.

-ABC is durable.
-Instead of making an experimental language that will rot in 5 years, we focus narrowly on C. C is our Latin, it will not go away anytime soon.
-The Linux kernel is a civilizational megaproject, is uses C. Same with Windows and MacOS kernels.

-Finally, ABC is fit for the purpose: creating low-level system utilities.
-No GC.
-No feature creep.
-We do work from here to there, we have no opinion about higher layers of the stack.

-##  The ABC method

 It is all about pointers and file descriptors.
 That is a great "hourglass waist" on par with the IP protocol.
 One world above, another below, a narrow API between them.